thatguywiththatname/selfhosted/README.md

 Redirection is done through NGINX and not through the DNS so that in the future I can quickly switch it over to something different (e.g. A Django server)

-Clone this repo to your home directory:
+Clone this repo to your home directory (should work anywhere):

 ```bash
 cd ~